Skip to content

 })

-# Circuit breaker: absolute error count
+# Circuit breaker 1: absolute error ceiling.

 if self.failed_count >= self.max_total_errors: